asherikov/codeincomplete/README.md

 - Constructors of base classes should be protected as well.

-- Avoid implementing complex initialization in class constructors, use `initialize()` methods instead.
-If constructor accepts dynamic parameters it may force using pointers for its instantiation, which is a good approach in some cases, but in my experience this it is a bad practice to enforce this pattern on developers –- let them choose how to instantiate classes.
+- Avoid implementing complex initialization in class constructors, use `initialize()` methods instead:

+    - If constructor accepts dynamic parameters it may force using pointers for its instantiation, which is a good approach in some cases, but in my experience this it is a bad practice to enforce this pattern on developers –- let them choose how to instantiate classes.

+    - Templated constructors do not allow explicit parameter specification -- templated parameters must be deduced from constructor inputs.

 ### Macro